tincerti/jNPO/README.md

   - *npo_type*: The type of NPO
   - *admin_division*: The administrative division of the granting agency.
   - *filename*: The raw filename from https://www.koeki-info.go.jp.

-2. In time-series format at the agency-month of grant-grantee level.
-This format collapses the information above to include the total amount of grants given by each agency to each NPO in a given month.
-For months where no grant was given, the *grant_amount* is 0.

-## Subsidies

-Contains data on all subsidies (補助金等) from the Japanese government to NPOs from 2011 - present.

 ## Contracts